projectdiscovery/nuclei/v2/pkg/js/modules/generated/markdown/rsync.md

 ## Types

-### Client
+### RsyncClient

- Client is a minimal Rsync client for nuclei scripts.
+ RsyncClient is a minimal Rsync client for nuclei scripts.

 | Method | Description | Arguments | Returns |
 |--------|-------------|-----------|---------|